walmalki/PropertiesScrapy/README.md

 # PropertiesScrapy
-I am starting a new prctice project by scraping a real estate website.
+I am starting a new prctice project by scraping data from a real estate website.